chalmerlowe/intro_to_sprinting/class_materials/git_merge_conflicts.md

 Since `git` tells us what file failed to merge, we can immediately take a look.
 Open the file with a text editor and you should see that the file now includes:

 * text from both sources
-* three extra lines with special symbols to segregate the material in conflict from each other and from the file as a whole.
+* three extra lines with special symbols to segregate the material in conflict from each other and from the file as a whole
    * seven "less than" chevrons and a reference to the current branch using the special label `HEAD`: `<<<<<<< HEAD`
    * seven "equals signs": `=======`
    * seven "greater than" chevrons and a reference to the branch you attempted to merge in: `>>>>>>> conflict-merge`